QuatschVirus/QCoreV0/QCoreV0 - Docs/Design/Instructions.md

 Pushes the address of the next instruction to the call stack, then sets the program counter to the sum of `rs` and the immediate value shifted left by one to automatically align the address to 16 bit and double the immediate range of the instruction

 ##### JMPR
-Pushes the address of the next instruction to the call stack, then adds the sum of `rs` and the immediate value shifted left by one to the program counter
+Pushes the address of the next instruction to the call stack, then **adds** the sum of `rs` and the immediate value shifted left by one to the program counter.
+This is useful for performing relative jumps.
+For example, `JMPR x0 4` would jump `(4 << 1) * 8 = 8 * 8 = 64` bits ahead.
+Placing a colon (`:`) in front of the immediate value will instruct the assembler to accumulate the size of that number of following instructions, useful for jumping ahead a specific number of instructions regardless of their sizes.
+If `rs` is not specified, `x0` is assumed

 #### Control Flow - Register-based Conditional Branch
 ##### BRN